jtkovacs/jtkovacs.github.io/REFS/information-architecture.md

 - Units of measurement

 ##### Choosing preferred term

+This is chosing the preferred term among several near-synonyms, and also chosing the preferred form of a word with spelling variations.

+- Can use inverted forms as entry terms

 A preferred term may or may not be designated among synonyms.
 Preferred terms are also called descriptors or headings; non-preferred terms are also called entry terms or lead-in terms.
 Terms may be compound, either bound (denoting a single concept) or consisting of a focus noun (also called head nous) plus a qualifier (in the case of homographs).
 A term may be an orphan, lacking any relationship to other terms.